 Long believed to be a calming activity, a new study provides evidence of the benefits of mindfulness in reducing high blood pressure.

 There is anecdotal evidence that meditation and mindfulness training may be able to reduce high blood pressure and hypertension.
-However, clinical confirmation of these claims has been scarce until last month, when researchers published a new study in the journal PLOS One.
+However, clinical confirmation of these claims has been scarce until last month, when researchers published a new study in the journal

 The authors report the results of a Mindfulness-Based Blood Pressure Reduction (MB-BP) program specifically designed to “evaluate acceptability, feasibility, and effects on hypothesized proximal self-regulation mechanisms.”